WebDevLuke/OrionCSS/README.md

 #### Configuration
 OrionCSS allows you to define a grid system of your choice.
 On compile SASS then generates all the required CSS classes automatically.

 By default a **1170px 12 column grid system** is used.
-If you wish to modifiy this copy `/node_modules/orioncss/01 - settings/_settings.grid-system.scss` into your own `sass/01 - settings/` directory to get started.
+If you wish to modify this copy `/node_modules/orioncss/01 - settings/_settings.grid-system.scss` into your own `sass/01 - settings/` directory to get started.

 Here you set the variables which will create your grid system:-